 What Will Your Family Gain From Taking Part in SEED?

-$10 if you contact us and answer a few questions to find out if you and your child qualify for SEED.

-Additional money orders or cash cards throughout the study to compensate you and your child for your time and effort.
+Money orders or cash cards throughout the study to compensate you and your child for your time and effort.

-A total of $200 or $325 in money orders or cash cards if you complete all parts of the study.
+A total of $175 or $300 in money orders or cash cards if you complete all parts of the study.